Share this article:

 When: 2-3 months before the deadline

 Having decided to apply, the next stage is to set the stage before you start the actual proposal writing.
-Revisit the state of the art in your field, and look for new publications or upcoming work of other research groups to ensure your project idea is not obsolete.
+Revisit the state of the art in your field, and look for new publications or upcoming work of other research groups to ensure your project idea is indeed ahead of competition.

 This might lead to modifications or larger changes in the project, but it is an essential stage when shaping your research project and will save you valuable time in later stages.

-Do some preliminary research and gather initial evidence to support your idea and claims (in some cases where you’ll need initial data to be included in the proposal, for example, this stage might require more time).
+Finalize any preliminary research and make sure you can show initial evidence to support your idea and claims (in some cases where you’ll need initial data to be included in the proposal, for example, this stage might require more time).

 Stage 4: Write it down